 Take Your Pup to the Vet in Oak Park

 In the event your dog’s bad breath is caused by an underlying health condition, you’ll need to visit your vet.
 They’ll be able to run some diagnostic work-ups to get a thorough understanding of the problems and then work with you to develop a treatment plan.

 Diabetes, kidney disease, and liver disease are all chronic conditions that will require medication for the rest of your pet’s life.
 Once your pet starts their treatment plan, their foul breath should clear up pretty quickly—and they should start feeling a lot better, too.
 Dogs with these conditions, depending on their severity, can still live long and happy lives, so you can still enjoy plenty of doggy kisses.

 If you think your pet might have a dental problem, underlying health condition, or you’re struggling to control their bad eating habits, talk to your veterinarian!
 We’ll be able to help you give your pet fresher breath while also contributing to a higher quality of life for your best friend.
-Call us at (708) 248-8888 to Appointment Request!
+Call us at (708) 248-8888 to Make An Appointment!